 - Utilize the Firefox browser to access the application and avoid technical issues.

 - Self-authorize access to the application.
-Enter the year you will go abroad, semester (Spring for Maymesters), and the application code which can be found on the program page.
+You will enter the year you will go abroad, the semester, and the application code.
+The application code is a 6-digit code found on the program page.